revised February 2009, October 2013

 Section 1 - Eligibility

-There shall be four types of membership.
+There shall be five types of membership.

 - Regular Membership - shall be open to all persons eighteen years and older who are in good standing with any and all agility administrative organizations, and who are interested in promoting the sport of dog agility and subscribe to the purposes of this Club.